Updated: Sep 30

 The one high-ticket course was transformational so I am not saying that all the high-ticket courses are bad or have poor quality.

 Before we start let’s define what are high ticket courses.

 Now for someone, it could mean a $2000 course for someone it could be a $10,000 course.

 But for all practical purposes let’s call all the courses above $2000 high-ticket courses.

 Selling something at a very high price requires you to be a good salesperson and when we are talking about online courses the same thing is done either by the salespeople or the sales page.

-And what I found is a lot of high ticket course creators focus so much on sales that they forget there is an actual course to be delivered.
+What I found is a lot of high-ticket course creators focus so much on sales that they forget there is an actual course to be delivered.

 People are buying your courses because they are facing some problem and they want a solution to that problem if your course is not providing that solution then it’s of no use.

 Let me tell you my experience of one such email list-building course.

 So when I started my online course business I wanted to build my email list, my audience.